Crime and personal safety

 Bear in mind also that overtipping is not helpful: it sets a precedent that other travellers may not be able to live up to; it can create professional jealousy among workers; and it can upset the micro-economy, especially in poor, rural communities.

-At the time of writing, the Namibia Tourist Board tourist office was operating out of a portacabin on Independence Avenue, in Windhoek, but was due to relocate to new premises in 2015.
+At the time of writing, the Windhoek tourist office was operating out of a portacabin on Independence Avenue, in Windhoek, but was due to relocate to new premises in the new Freedom Plaza.
 It can provide you with basic information about Windhoek and tourist maps for other parts of the country.
-The tourist board also operates a moderately useful website (w namibiatourism.com.na), though it is not the easiest site to navigate.
+The national tourist board also operates a moderately useful website, though it is not the easiest site to navigate.
 In other towns, tourist information is provided privately, often by tour operators.
-Many hostels and guesthouses can help with information and making bookings too.
+Many hostels and guesthouses can help with information and make bookings too.

 Travellers with disabilities

-Travellers with visual, hearing or mobility impairment, including wheelchair users, and “senior travellers”, are well catered for by Endeavour Safaris (t 064 404249, w endeavour-safaris.com), a company based in Southern Africa with an office in Swakopmund.
-UK company 2 by 2 Holidays (t 01582 766122, w 2by2holidays.co.uk) specializes in holidays for wheelchair users and offers a wide variety of safaris to Namibia, ranging from 3 to 24 days.
+Travellers with visual, hearing or mobility impairment, including wheelchair users, and “senior travellers”, are well catered for by Endeavour Safaris, a company based in Botswana, offering a range of safaris in Namibia, Botswana and South Africa.
+UK company 2 by 2 Holidays specializes in holidays for wheelchair users and offers a wide variety of safaris to Namibia, ranging from 7 to 16 nights.
 Independent wheelchair travellers should note that many hotels and lodges, including NWR properties in the national parks, have wheelchair-adapted rooms and bathrooms.
+A list of wheelchair-accessible accommodation in Namibia’s major towns can be found on the website of Disabled Holidays, which also offers a Namibia holiday package.

 Travelling with children

 Travelling with children is fairly easy in Namibia provided they are able to cope with many hours of travel between sights.
 Many lodgings offer discounts for children under 12, usually giving a 50 percent reduction for youngsters aged 6–12, with children under 6 staying free.
 Some of the smaller, more exclusive lodges that build their reputation on offering peace and tranquillity do not accept children under 12.
 Restaurants often have kids’ menus.
-As regards activities, there’s plenty to entertain kids, especially on the coast, from kayaking to sand-boarding.
-Children under a certain age (or height, when it comes to ballooning) are often discouraged from participating in certain activities, but with parental consent and supervision this can also be waived.
+When it comes to activities, there’s plenty to entertain kids, especially on the coast, from kayaking to sand-boarding.
+Children under a certain age (or height, when it comes to ballooning) are often discouraged from participating in some activities, but with parental consent and supervision this can also be waived.